 Below are ways to prepare yourself and your rig for Baja.
 Even if you’re not heading to Baja, many of these tips are also handy when preparing to boondock in remote areas.

 Powering your rig in Baja

 Many campgrounds in Baja have less than ideal power pedestals.
 That is why we recommend some kind of solar set-up that can potentially prevent you from having to plug in at all.
 However, if you are looking to plug in, we highly recommend using a surge protector.

 If you are already set up for solar, it can be a great source of power in Baja where the sun is plentiful.
 This will also allow you to camp on some pretty amazing beaches.

-Here are a couple tips for using solar power in Baja:
+Here are a couple of tips for using solar power in Baja:

 - Many campgrounds in Baja have palapas or structures that you can park next to or under for shade.
 This can be a great way to stay cool, but not a great way to capture sunlight on your panel.
-For this reason we recommend a portable suitcase style solar panel in addition to your regular panel.
+We recommend a portable suitcase-style solar panel in addition to your regular panel.